 Changdeokgung Palace was built in the early Joseon period and, of all the palaces, served as the royal residence the most.
 The palace boasts a majestic harmony with the surrounding nature as each building was built with careful consideration of geographical and environmental features within the area.
 In particular, the matching beauty of the palace’s pavilions, ponds, and rock formations is quite a scene to behold.
 Changdeokgung Palace’s magnificence was recognized internationally and became designated as a UNESCO World Heritage in 1997.
 If you’re looking for a charming and nature-friendly palace, head to Chandeokgung Palace!

 A cultural hub of youthful energy, Hongdae refers to the area near Hongik Univ.
 Station (Seoul Subway Line 2).
 Streets lined with cafés, restaurants, bars, and shops are filled with youth and the region is full of exciting vibes given off by live cafés and clubs clustered within.
 Its influence has recently expanded to include Yeongnam-dong’s Gyeongui Line Forest Park, providing visitors with a relaxing walking path and unique shops inside the urban neighborhood.
 Many tourist attractions including Trick Eye Museum and KT&G Sangsangmadang are also located here.

-* This column was last updated in December 2017, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in May 2020, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.